 A break in a relationship – either legal separation or divorce calls for an update on your Digital Estate Plan.
 For example, you might want to remove your ex-spouse as your social media Legacy Contact or change your Digital Executor.

 The loss of a loved one can be a devastating feeling.
 From sudden deaths after contracting Covid19 to sudden deaths from post-Covid complications, we have seen a lot of ‘life is uncertain’ moments in the past two years.

 We prepare a Digital Estate Plan to ensure our family can access and manage our Digital Assets after our demise.
 But what if our Legacy Contact on Facebook or our Digital Executor passes away before us?
 This certainly calls for an update in our Digital Estate Plan.

 Illness or Incapacitation

-This is where Digital Estate Planning for future caregivers (your caregivers) comes into picture.
-Once you create a list of your Digital Assets along with their usernames and passwords (or any other means to access them), you need to leave instructions as to what should happen to them in case of death or illness.
+This is where Digital Estate Planning for future caregivers (your caregivers) comes into the picture.
+Once you create a list of your Digital Assets along with their usernames and passwords (or any other means to access them), you need to leave instructions on what should happen to them in case of death or illness.
 Next comes appointing a Digital Executor – choose someone who is tech-savvy and knows to work their way through your Digital Assets.